kagsteiner/Speccer/README.md

 3. Each collaborator submits an answer.
 When all have answered the current question the server:
    - Consolidates answers + current doc via LLM producing new versioned document file.
    - Stores `document_<n>.md` (increment version counter).
-   - Generates the next question.
+   - Generates the next questions.
 4. Process repeats until you choose to stop (CTRL+C server, or just ignore more questions).

 ## Data Storage